 There is no optical image stabilization (OIS) or any form of electronic stabilization for the cameras.
 Now let’s see some of the camera samples we took with the Redmi K20 Pro cameras:

 The Redmi K20 Pro camera manages to capture good pictures in most conditions.
 It has a decent dynamic range but in harsh light, the highlights tend to blow up slightly.

 One thing that I have noticed in my time with the phone is that some of the photos don’t have the same crispness as others.
 Low light camera performance is average and not far from the likes of OnePlus 7 and Asus 6Z.
 For better low light photos, the night mode in the default camera app is recommended as it outputs balanced images.
 However, you have to hold the phone with steady hands.
 As for videos, it can record 4K videos at 60FPS, but again, lack of OIS means you will have to keep the phone really stable.

 ALSO READ: Poco X2 Review

 Xiaomi Redmi K20 Pro Battery Life

 The Xiaomi Redmi K20 Pro draws power from a 4,000 mAh battery.
 With normal day-to-day usage, it lasts through a day without breaking a sweat.
 With more demanding use, the battery depletes fast.
 Overall, we are happy with the mileage we are getting.
-The phone supports Quick Charge 4+ out of the box which means it can handle 27W fast charging.
+The phone supports Quick Charge 4+ out of the box which means it can handle much faster charging.

 However, Xiaomi ships it with only an 18W charger.
 There aren’t many QC 4.0 chargers available in case you wish to buy one separately.
 Currently, the best fast charging option for Redmi K20 Pro will be the 27W sonic charger that Xiaomi launched in India recently for Rs 999.
 Wireless charging fans will be disappointed with Xiaomi.